-Like watershed planning approaches, which cross jurisdictional boundaries to promote better and more cohesive water management, Sasaki's project would use regional strategies for each of the coastal typologies.
-The team tailored each element of its project to development patterns and vulnerabilities specific to each landform, but integrated everything into a full regional approach.
-The team identified three pilot sites, one for each of the three coastal typologies.
+Sasaki grounded its research in a study of beach culture: development patterns and vulnerabilities specific to each landform, but integrated everything into the human experience of the Shore that continues through generations.
+The proposal drew inspiration from a full regional approach. the iconic elements that animate those experiences: The team identified three pilot sites, one for each of the three coastal typologies.
 The barrier island strategy would be tested in a district comprised of Berkeley Township, Toms River Township, and Seaside Heights.
 Asbury Park would represent the headlands condition, and several communities surrounding Natco Lake - Keansburg, Union Beach, and Hazlet - would provide a pilot site for the inland bay condition.
-While the team addressed local needs for each specific site, it was also able to explore general conditions that the sites embodied, allowing them to be replicable across other communities on the Jersey Shore as well as the entire Atlantic seaboard.
+While the team addressed local needs for each specific site, it was also able to explore general conditions that the sites embodied, allowing them to be replicable across other communities on the Jersey Shore as well as the entire Atlantic seaboard. the pier, the boardwalk, and the marina.
+Each of the three coastal types doubles as a distinct cultural emblem for each environmental typology: the barrier islands with piers, the headlands with the boardwalk, and the inland bay with marinas.
+The proposal integrates these three cultural icons with ecological designs meant to help coastal communities adapt in the face of sea level rise and storm threats.
+Like watershed planning approaches, which cross jurisdictional boundaries to promote better and more cohesive water management, Sasaki's project would use regional strategies for each of the coastal typologies.
+The team tailored each element of its project to